openstatusHQ/openstatus/README.md

   </p>
 </p>

-## About OpenStatus
+## About OpenStatus 🏓

-OpenStatus is open-source synthetic monitoring platform with beautiful status page.
+OpenStatus is open-source synthetic monitoring platform with beautiful status page and incident management.
 We are building it publicly for everyone to see our progress.
 We believe great softwares are built this way.

 You can choose to host it yourself or use our hosted version at [openstatus.dev](https://www.openstatus.dev)

-## Contact us
+## Contact us 💌

 If you want to learn more about this project or have any questions, book a call with us or send us an email at [ping@openstatus.dev](mailto:ping@openstatus.dev)
 <br/><br/>
 <a href="https://cal.com/team/openstatus/30min"><img alt="Book us with Cal.com" src="https://cal.com/book-with-cal-dark.svg" /></a>

-## Built with
+## Built with 🛠️

 - [Next.js](https://nextjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)